 - Reverse the motion and squeeze your glutes when you return to standing.

 - Lower the kettlebell back down toward the ground, and then hike the kettlebell back between your legs.

 - Keep your core tight and spine long as you swing the bell up to shoulder height.

 - Allow the kettlebell to swing back to the starting position with control, then repeat.

 2. Clean to Squat and Press

-- Squat down, keeping your chest proud, and then explosively press the kettlebell overhead.
-Keep a tight core with your ribs in.
-Switch sides and repeat.
+- Squat down, keeping your chest up and out, and then explosively press the kettlebell overhead.
+Keep a tight core with your ribs in as you raise the weight overhead.

 3. Reverse Lunge to Halo

-Circle (halo) the kettlebell around your head, rotating the kettlebell around your head from shoulder to shoulder.
+- Circle (halo) the kettlebell around your head, rotating it from shoulder to shoulder.